borgbackup/borg/docs/internals/data-structures.rst

 The *version* field can be either 1 or 2.
 The versions differ in the way feature flags are handled, described below.

-The *timestamp* field was used to avoid a certain class of replay attack.
+The *timestamp* field is used to avoid logical replay attacks where the server just resets the repository to a previous state.
-It is still used for that purpose, however, the newer replay protection introduced in Borg 1.1 includes all reply attacks.
-Thus it is not strictly necessary any more.

 *item_keys* is a list containing all Item_ keys that may be encountered in the repository.
 It is used by *borg check*, which verifies that all keys